area4lib/area4/docs/using.rst

     print(area4.area4info())

 .. warning:: The area4info function will only work on Python 3.6 or above.
-Keep this in mind if using it!
+Keep this in mind if using it and you don't want SyntaxErrors!